-- 68. Stable funding for ongoing activities. - 69.
-Maintaining alignment with grade-specific curriculum. - 70.
-Managing health and safety risks associated with outdoor education programming with local school boards and school administrators. - 71.
-Obtaining interest from local partners to support programming.
+- 71. Maintaining alignment with grade-specific curriculum. - 72.
+Managing health and safety risks associated with outdoor education programming with local school boards and school administrators.

 4.4.5 Community Outreach and Stewardship

 QC's Outreach and Stewardship staff organize and deliver a variety of programs and services to watershed residents and municipalities each year.
 These programs aim to inform individuals about the importance of protecting, maintaining, and restoring a healthy watershed and encourages them to take environmental actions.
 Some of these community outreach programs include interpretive hikes at conservation areas, community presentations, workshops, and attending special events (e.g. lake associations annual general meetings, and community events).
 At outreach events, staff provide their expertise and educational materials such as fact sheets, booklets, pamphlets, and infographics.